-PRIDE (Promoting Recruitment and Retention to Increase Diversity in Nurse-Midwifery and Nurse Practitioner Education) Program

-The PRIDE program is designed to promote diversity in nursing and midwifery by recruiting and retaining underrepresented students with the goal of becoming nurse-midwives or nurse practitioners.
-The PRIDE Program partners with institutions around the country to provide advanced practice nursing and midwifery to students who may not otherwise have access to graduate level programs in their area.
+The Diversity Impact Program (formerly called PRIDE: Promoting Recruitment and Retention to Increase Diversity in Nurse-Midwifery and Nurse Practitioner Education Program) is designed to promote diversity in nursing and midwifery by recruiting and retaining underrepresented students with the goal of becoming nurse-midwives or nurse practitioners.
+The Diversity Impact Program partners with institutions around the country to provide advanced practice nursing and midwifery to students who may not otherwise have access to graduate level programs in their area.

-As a PRIDE member, students may attend Diversity Impact weekend on campus to reconnect with staff, faculty and classmates while learning more about issues related to diversity in nursing and midwifery.
-PRIDE students attend meetings once a term to explore issues relevant to diversity in the nursing and midwifery workforce, share experiences as a nurse and student with other students and discover resources to assist in the goal of becoming a nurse-midwife or nurse practitioner.
-Interested students may learn more on the PRIDE webpage (www.frontier.edu/PrideProgram) and can submit their application to the PRIDE program coordinator via email.
+As a Diversity Impact member, students may attend Diversity Impact weekend on campus to reconnect with staff, faculty and classmates while learning more about issues related to diversity in nursing and midwifery.
+Diversity Impact students attend meetings once a term to explore issues relevant to diversity in the nursing and midwifery workforce, share experiences as a nurse and student with other students and discover resources to assist in the goal of becoming a nurse-midwife or nurse practitioner.
+Interested students may learn more on the Diversity Impact webpage (www.frontier.edu/student-experience/diversity/) and can submit their application to the Diversity Impact Program Coordinator via email.